-- An edition, John Ruskin's Continental Tour, 1835: The Written Records and Drawings, assisted by an MHRA Research Associate, Dr Caroline S. Hull (Legenda for the MHRA, 2016).
+- An edition, John Ruskin's Continental Tour, 1835: The Written Records and Drawings, assisted by an MHRA Research Associate, Dr Caroline S. Hull (Legenda/Routledge for the MHRA, 2016).

 - Forthcoming, 'Ruskin's Many-Sided Soulfulness', in Ruskin as Educator, ed.
 Valerie Purton (Anthem Press)

-He is currently working on a book project, Sacred Geographies in Nineteenth-Century English Literature, editing Ryuzo Mikimoto's English works and researching Laurence Binyon's role in the mutual influences of Japanese and English aesthetics.
+He is currently working on a book project, Travelling in Cicircles: Wordsworth and the Creation of Sacred Geographies in Victorian Literature, editing Ryuzo Mikimoto's English works and researching Laurence Binyon's and William Empson's roles in the mutual influences of Japanese and English literary aesthetics.